alexmorgan1995/NPI_Analysis/README.md

 ## Navigating the Repository
 ### R
-R code can be found in the `Enhanced Shielding` folder and is organised according to the figures found in the main text and the supplementary material **WORK IN PROGRESS**.
+R code is organised according to the figures found in the main text and the supplementary material.
 Current R code is available for:

 * **Single Intervention Analysis** - Modelling the effect of a single SDM intervention - `multi_5_Scenario_Run_FINAL.R`.
 	* Baseline trajectory plots - Figure 1A.